Get insider access

 Transducer Dynamic

 The Beats Studio Buds Plus are the next generation of the Beats Studio Buds True Wireless noise cancelling earbuds.
-They have a modest stem design with the manufacturer's logo.
-Unlike their predecessor, they have three acoustic vents, which help improve their audio precision.
-They come in several color variants, including a retro transparent design.
+They're made of plastic and come in four color variants: 'Black/Gold,' 'Cosmic Silver,' 'Ivory,' and 'Transparent.'
+We tested the transparent version, which allows you to see the inner circuitry.
+The buds have a short stem design with the manufacturer's logo marking their control buttons on the side of each stem.
+Unlike their predecessor, they have three acoustic vents, which help improve their audio precision and lessen pressure on the inner ear.

 7.5